Table of Content

 End: Tapoco

-Setting out from Stecoah, you will follow along the sweeping curves and sudden drop-offs that make up the Fontana Road.
+Setting out from Stecoah, you will follow along the sweeping curves and sudden drop-offs that make up Fontana Road.
 As you slowly swerve in a northwest direction, you will soon find yourself traveling beside Fontana Lake.
 Along the way, you can stop by Moonshine Run Campground and Cable Cove Campground or get a look at Firescald Ridge, Williams Cove, and Bee Cove.

 When you arrive at Fontana Dam, you will have reached the halfway point of this route.
 You will also have gotten closer to the Great Smoky Mountains National Park.
 You can head over to the Lewellyn Cove Trailhead or go over to Brooks Cove just outside the town.
 This is an ideal rest stop since this town has restaurants, supply stores, and a resort to help you unwind before resuming your trip.